The perfect clubs for people who don’t like sports

 Knitting has been long associated with older adults and now many people are taking up knitting to keep their hands busy while they watch television or listen to their favourite radio program.

-That is not to say that knitting has to be a solitary past time, the very nature of the activity opens it to being social often with unplanned knitting groups coming together in a serendipitous manner.
+That is not to say that knitting has to be a solitary pastime, the very nature of the activity opens it to being social often with unplanned knitting groups coming together in a serendipitous manner.
 It is not all about sharing patterns or suggesting wool colours, knitting groups are often fantastic support groups in even the most rural communities.

 There are lots of online tutorials for those who are not confident in their skills and want to brush up a little.
 Knitting is also very affordable, with wool available at discount shops and needles often being found in charity shops.
 It is also something that can be practised at home to measure your progress.
 Taking on an ambitious project, like a patchwork or a jumper depending on your abilities, not only gives people something to strive for but also a way of measuring how far they have come thus far.